lauraskelton/notes/resume.md

 ### SUMMARY ###

-Software developer with over 10 years of experience, with over 7 years on numerous embedded operating systems on Qualcomm chipsets.
+Software developer with over 10 years of experience.
+Over 7 years on numerous embedded operating systems on Qualcomm chipsets, with a focus on performance and optimization.
 Filed two patents.
 Language agnostic, with many years of working with C, C++, Haskell, Lua, Make, Python, Ruby.
 Worked on projects of all sizes some over 9m lines of code.
 Committed to bug-free code through a clean build system, proper version control usage, automation and code coverage.

 ### EDUCATION ###
    * University of Illinois at Urbana-Champaign, Bachelor of Science